 The Original Planet V

 Our solar system is missing one planet.
 Strangely, many people will recall childhood memories of reading books about the Solar System; with those books including pictorial representations of our Solar System with its star (our Sun), the planets and a band of minor planets that became known as asteroids, given the collective label “The Asteroid Belt”, sandwiched between the planet Mars and Jupiter.

-Some of you may even remember children’s books, as I do, that showed a separation between the belts of asteroids and their neighbouring planets.
-With one belt midway between Mars and Jupiter and another touching the orbit of Mars.
-Perhaps you thought as I did, ‘oh, there’s a planet missing’ and with the innocence of a child (and perhaps one a little influenced by the movie Star Wars) reasoned ‘maybe there was one there once upon a time’ and asked as like I did ‘is that’s where the asteroid belt came from?’
+Some of you may even remember children’s books, as I do, that showed a separation between the asteroid belts of and their neighbouring planets; with one belt midway between Mars and Jupiter and another touching the orbit of Mars.
+Perhaps you thought as I did, ‘oh, there’s a planet missing’ and, with the innocence of a child (and perhaps one a little influenced by the movie Star Wars), reasoned ‘maybe there was one there once upon a time’ and asked ‘is that’s where the asteroid belt came from?’

-In astronomy, the idea that there was a missing planet was first hinted at in 1772 when astronomer Daniel Titius became the first to notice a curious fact that relates to the spacing between the planets.
+In astronomy, the idea that there was a missing planet was first hinted at in 1772 when astronomer Daniel Titius became the first to notice a curious fact relating to the spacing between the planets.
 He noticed that, of the six planets known to him, each was at a distance from the Sun of approximately twice that of the last – with one glaring exception.
-There was a planet missing in the region between Mars and Jupiter, according to this mathematical relationship.
+There was a planet missing in the region between Mars and Jupiter; according to this mathematical relationship.

 It was astronomer Johann Bode who later published this relationship that became known as Bode’s Law in 1779.
 At that time however it was not much more than a curiosity.
 A supposed law of nature that nature hadn’t bothered adhering to.
 Then, three years later in 1781, British astronomer William Herschel discovered a new planet out beyond Neptune.
 He named this new planet Uranus.